P-A-R-U-S/Go-Job-Worker-Service/docs/RFD-JobWorkerService.md

 - long-lived command  - e.g. _bash -c 'for ((i=0; i<100;++i)); do echo index:$i; sleep 1; done'_

-Because each job process is isolated for security purposes and limited resources consumption - such service can be considered as alternative for Docker containers.
+Because each job process is isolated for security purposes and limited resources consumption - such service can be considered as lightweight alternative of Docker containers.

 ## Details
 The project should be composed of three components: